Down syndrome: Related medical conditions

 • Hearing and vision problems are the most common medical conditions associated with Down syndrome.

 Down syndrome is a common congenital condition affecting about one in every 700 babies in Canada.
+Congenital means the condition is present at birth.
 Children with Down syndrome have extra genetic material from chromosome 21, most often a third copy of chromosome 21.
 While Down syndrome is associated with medical and developmental challenges, each child is affected differently.
 The medical and developmental issues may be more serious in some children than in others.

 There are several medical conditions that can affect children with Down syndrome.